venu-shastri/technical-survey/🛠️ Software Requirement Specification(SRS) Drives E2E testing.md

 - The system model should contain all top-level and nested components
 - The model should be accessible for subsequent commands (`search`, `export`)

+🧪 What You Get from E2E-Oriented Requirements
+✅ Clear test scenarios

+✅ Traceability to business value and behavior

+✅ Fewer ambiguities for dev and QA teams

+✅ Reusable language for UAT & automation